-The IDP10-F intelligent differential pressure transmitters measure the difference between two pressures applied to opposite sides of a silicon strain gauge microsensor within the sensor assembly.
+The IDP25-F and IDP50-F intelligent differential pressure transmitters measure the difference between two pressures applied to opposite sides of a silicon strain gauge microsensor within the sensor assembly.
 This microsensor converts differential pressure to a change in resistance.
-The resistance change is then converted to a FOUNDATIONTM fieldbus digital signal proportional to the differential pressure or to the square root of the differential pressure.
+The resistance change is then converted to a FOUNDATION fieldbus digital signal proportional to the differential pressure or to the square root of the differential pressure.
 This measurement signal is transmitted to remote receivers over the same two wires that supply power to the transmitter electronics.
 These wires also carry two-way data signals between the transmitter and remote communication devices.

 The transmitter is often used for measuring fluid flow rates across a primary device such as an orifice plate, but can also be used for other types of differential pressure measurements such as liquid level, interface level, or density measurements.
-The IDP10 can also be supplied with direct connected or remote pressure seals to isolate the measuring element from corrosive or viscous fluids.
+The IDP25-F can also be supplied with direct connected or remote pressure seals to isolate the measuring element from corrosive or viscous fluids.
+For more detailed information on the principle of operation of the transmitter, refer to TI 037-096, available from the manufacturer.